rickkoe/worknotes/docs/Storage/flashsystem.md

 1. Log back into node 1 service IP and issue the following  (ensure both nodes are in service):

         sainfo lsservicenodes
         satask leavecluster -force <node2_panel_name>
         satask leavecluster -force <node1_panel_name>

+!!! note

+        The previous steps will reset the superuser password back to factory defaults.
+Use *passw0rd* as the password going forward

 1. Log back into node 1 service IP and issue the following (ensure ‘cluster_id’, ‘cluster_name’, ‘node_name’ are blank):